-Title of Class Beneficial Owner Amount and Nature of Beneficial Owner (1) Percent of Class (1) Directors and Execut Officers: ive Class A Common Stock Gianni Arcaini (2) 4,465,283 7.1% Class A Common Stock Adrian Goldfarb (3) 69,850 Class A Common Stock Gjis Van Thiel - Class A Common Stock Joseph Glodek - Class A Common Stock Fred Mulder (4) 381,329 Class A Common Stock All directors and executive officers as a group (5 persons) 4,916,462 7.9% 5% Shareholder: Class A Common Stock Class A Common Stock De Hoge Noot BV (5) Alain Hirschler (6) 17,080,155 5,227,030 27.3% 8.4% Class A Common Stock Less than 1%.
-Michael Hirschler (7) 6,018,620 9.6%

-^{} Less than 1%.
+Title of Class Beneficial Owner Amount and Nature of Beneficial Owner (1) Percent of Class (1) Directors and Executive Officers: 0 , (1) 01435 (1) Class A Common Stock Gianni Arcaini (2) 4,465,283 7.1% Class A Common Stock Adrian Goldfarb (3) 69,850 Class A Common Stock Gjis Van Thiel - Class A Common Stock Joseph Glodek Canada i i Common Stock vosepii Giodeii Class A Common Stock Fred Mulder (4) 381,329 Class A Common Stock All directors and executive officers as a Class A Common Stock group (5 persons) 4,916,462 7.9% , , 5% Shareholder: Class A. Carray Charle D- II N4 DV (5) 17,000,155 27.20/ Class A Common Stock Class A Common Stock De Hoge Noot BV (5) 17,080,155 27.3% Class A Common Stock Class A Common Stock Alain Hirschler (6) Michael Hirschler (7) 5,227,030 6,018,620 8.4% 9.6% Less than 1%.
+Whenaci Thisemer (7) 0,010,020 7.0/0

-- (1) Applicable percentages are based on 62,500,000 shares outstanding or issuable as of April 1, 2015.
+- (1) Applicable percentages are based on 62,500,00 shares outstanding or issuable as of April 1, 2015.
 Beneficial ownership is determined under the rules of the SEC and generally includes voting or investment power with respect to securities.
 Shares of common stock subject to options, warrants, convertible notes and preferred stock currently exercisable or convertible or exercisable or convertible within 60 days are deemed outstanding for computing the percentage of the person holding such securities but are not deemed outstanding for computing the percentage of any other person.
 The table includes shares of common stock, options, warrants, and preferred stock exercisable or convertible into common stock and vested or vesting within 60 days.
 Unless otherwise indicated in the footnotes to this table, we believe that each of the shareholders named in the table has sole voting and investment power with respect to the shares of common stock indicated as beneficially owned by them - (2) Mr. Arcaini is a director and an executive officer.
 Shares are held by Robex International, Inc., of which Mr. Arcaini is a 95% shareholder.
 Holdings are ISA stock that is issuable as a result of the merger. - (3) Mr. Goldfarb is a director and an executive officer. - (4) Mr. Mulder is a director.
-Holdings are ISA stock that is outstanding as a result of the merger. - (5) De Hoge Noot is a Dutch corporation.
+Holdings are ISA stock that is outstanding as a result of the merger.. - (5) De Hoge Noot is a Dutch corporation.
 Holdings are ISA stock that is outstading as a result of the merger. - (6) Mr. Hirschler is a >5% holder and a resident of the Netherlands.
+Holdings are ISA stock that is outstanding as a result of the merger. - (7) Mr. Hirschler is a >5% holder and a resident of the Netherlands.
 Holdings are ISA stock that is outstanding as a result of the merger.

-(7) Mr. Hirschler is a >5% holder and a resident of the Netherlands.
-Holdings are ISA stock that is outstanding as a result of the merge.